 In the Company's view, the input range and the weighted average value do not reflect the degree of input uncertainty or an assessment of the reasonableness of the company's estimates and assumptions.
 Rather, they reflect the characteristics of the various instruments held by the Company and the relative distribution of instruments within the range of characteristics.
 For example, two option contracts may have similar levels of market risk exposure and valuation uncertainty, but may have significantly different implied volatility levels because the option contracts have different underlyings, tenors, or strike prices.
-The input range and weighted average values will therefore vary from period-to-period and parameter to parameter based on characteristics of the instruments held by the Company at each consolidated statement of financial condition date.
+The input range and weighted average values will therefore vary from period-to-period and parameter-to-parameter based on characteristics of the instruments held by the Company at each date of the Consolidated Statement of Financial Condition.